aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/aptos_governance.md

 ## Resource `ApprovedExecutionHashes`

-Used to track which execution script hashes have been approved by governance.
-This is required to bypass cases where the execution scripts exceed the size limit imposed by mempool.
+Used to track which execution script hashes have been approved by governance.<br/> This is required to bypass cases where the execution scripts exceed the size limit imposed by mempool.

 <pre><code>struct ApprovedExecutionHashes has key<br/></code></pre>